 About Our Development

 Our building is a 3-storey low-rise building with 12 strata-titled units, ranging from studios to 3-bedrooms.
-We expect to break ground in the Spring of 2020 and move in late 2021.
+We expect to break ground in the Fall of 2020 and move in late 2021.
 It features the following amenities:

 - Common house for shared meals, activities (includes our shared laundry facility)

 - Bike storage room plus additional storage area designed for cargo/family bikes

 - Passive House construction for energy efficiency and comfort

 - Four shared vehicle parking spaces, including one car-share program vehicle

 - Exterior walkways on upper floors (allowing windows on two sides of each unit) with exterior patios

 Our building has been designed to encourage community interaction and relationship building, with a large courtyard at the centre of our development and wide outdoor walkways with space for patio furniture on upper floors.